 Parsley is a biennial crop, forming a dense rosette of leaves in the first year and flowering in its second summer, when the foliage becomes bitter.
-Parsley has widespread culinary uses and it was once used as fodder for the chariot horses of the Ancient Greeks.
+This herb has widespread culinary uses and it was once used as fodder for the chariot horses of the Ancient Greeks.
 Native to the south eastern Mediterranean, parsley is now cultivated in temperate climates throughout the world, and is one of the most popular herbs for growing at home, both in gardens and containers.

 I have the most beautiful parsley growing at home but when I got back from work yesterday it was raining so hard I did not want to venture outside.

 There are three distinct types of parsley.
 Probably the most familiar is the curly parsley.
 The plain leaf types have flat leaf segments.
 Parsley prefers full morning sun to partial shade and well composted well drained but moist soil.
 It tolerates fairly acidic to alkaline soil, but if the soil is very acidic incorporate lime before planting.